megalofauna/windwalkerkit/src/documentation.md

 If you're using VS Code, you'll probably want to install [Tailwind CSS Intellisense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss).
 It's invaluable.

+### Eleventy resources

+ WindWalker's implementation of the [11ty](https://www.11ty.io/)  static site generator should just work out of the box.
+If you're a tinkerer, though, and wish to extend WindWalker's core functionality, you'll want to familiarize yourself with 11ty.
+Zach Leatherman, the creator, has written quite a bit of useful [documentation](https://www.11ty.io/docs/).

 WindWalker's CSS is Tailwind-based through and through.
 While the most common (and probably most preferable) way to use Tailwind is by applying its classes directly in your markup (e.g., `<div class="lg:max-w-4xl"> {{ content }} </div>`), this approach won't always work.